21Wilberforce, the Loeb Institute at GW University, and Genocide Watch Launch Global Religious Freedom Data Project

 21Wilberforce, the Loeb Institute at George Washington University, and Genocide Watch recently held an event to introduce the Religious Freedom Data Spectrum, a new initiative that will collect, map, and connect diverse religious freedom data US Commission on International Religious Freedom Supervisory Policy Analyst Scott Weiner also shared remarks on USCIRF’s country ranking system and the importance of examining the broad spectrum of data in advocacy work for the freedom of religion or belief.

 Demonstrating in one place the diversity of data sources undermines narratives that religious freedom is a single religion or single ideology concern.International Religious Freedom is a multi-ideology, multi-faith, and multi-nation issue.
 Unfortunately, many times people see only one side of this issue.
 Organizations often primarily reach out to specific audiences that fit with their ideology, limiting the understanding of the broad spectrum of ways that people work on this fundamental human right.
-To counter the threats of low-quality information and increased polarization, it is vital that the international religious freedom sector maintain its multi-worldview salience.
+To counter the threats of low-quality information and increased polarization, it is vital that the international religious freedom sector maintains its multi-worldview salience.

 Bringing together and mapping diverse data sources provides for more interaction of data sets by academics, NGOs, policymakers, and legislators looking for quick access to data for reports, regulations, papers, and legislation.
 Additionally, gaps can be identified in issue-specific, religion-specific, or type of data, and opportunities for new data collection will be explored.